osg-htc/docs/docs/common/yum.md

 ### Enable the "extras" OS repositories

-Some packages depend on packages in the "extras" repositories of your distro, and you should ensure that those repositories are enabled.
+Some packages depend on packages in the "extras" repositories of your OS, and you should ensure that those repositories are enabled.

 The instructions for this vary based on distribution: